dppdppd/Trunkfish/README.md

 When I ran a home linux computer as a file server, I used rsnapshot to backup our home machines.
 For the most part I liked rsnapshot but I didn't like that it was server-driven, that it required the kind of setup on the client that I had to relearn every time I wanted to tweak it, and that the backups were uselessly named relative to the current day.

-__Trunkfish__ isn't run or managed by the server (The server needs rsync and ssh, but otherwise doesn't know anything about the backing up) so one doesn't need to run the server; just have access to an account on a linux box.
+__Trunkfish__ isn't run or managed by the server (The server needs rsync and ssh, but otherwise doesn't know anything about the backing up) so one doesn't need to run the server; just have access to an account on one.
 It's also easier to setup (doesn't require multiple cron jobs and rsync configs), and it uses absolute dates for backup directories rather than relative ones.

 ## How do I use Trunkfish?